Data-Cellar/data-cellar-connector-test-script/README.md

 # Data Cellar Connector Test Script

-A Python script that performs complete contract negotiation and data transfer flow with Data Cellar connectors.
+A Python script that automates contract negotiation and data transfer with Data Cellar connectors.

+This tool helps verify that your connector responds correctly and can communicate with other Data Cellar connectors.
+By default, the arguments are set to connect with the CTIC-FAEN connector.

 ## Overview